bbauska/UofM-Inter-with-JavaScript/README.md

   width="40%;" />
 </p>

-All right, so I want you to look as closely as you can.
-You might be on a small screen.
+<p>All right, so I want you to look as closely as you can.
+You might be on
+a small screen.
 You might not be able to see it.
 Is that in my h1 heading, I actually have the words tester, but if you look at the web page, it says Hello World.
 Well, how did I do that?
 It&#39;s pretty simple,